-6.1.4 Financial Management for IT Services (FM)
+9.1.4 FINANCIAL MANAGEMENT FOR IT SERVICES (FM)

 The purpose of the Financial Management process is to control budgeting, accounting and chargeback for service provision.
-From the IT standpoint, Financial Management secures funding to create and maintain the enterprise architecture necessary to support services that the Department or Agency has strategically determined to provide.
-Finally, FM should provide transparency into the spending and cost recovery of the all services provided in the IT environment.
+From the IT standpoint, Financial Management secures funding to acquire and maintain the enterprise architecture necessary to support services that the Department or Agency has strategically determined to provide.
+Finally, FM should provide transparency into the spending and cost recovery for services provided in the IT environment.